This page summarises the inaugural report of QITES in plain language and is its DOI landing page. The corresponding

 Empowering the Earth Sciences with Quantum Technologies

 Welcome to the Quantum era for the Earth System Sciences and associated Services.
-The QITES Alliance – Quantum Information Technologies in the Earth Sciences – emerged from our chair as a new collaborative structure to nest our interdisciplinary activities at the interface among Quantum Technologies, Physics of Complex Systems and Earth System Sciences, from fundamental research and algorithmic development to cutting-edge institutional services including big data analytics, risk assessment, prediction and decision support.
+The QITES Alliance – Quantum Information Technologies in the Earth Sciences – emerged from our chair as a new collaborative structure to nest our interdisciplinary activities at the interface among Quantum Technologies, Physics of Complex Systems and Earth System Sciences, from fundamental research and algorithmic development to cutting-edge product development and institutional services including remote sensing, big data analytics, risk assessment, dynamic prediction and decision support.
 This is further empowered by our recently deployed Meteoceanics Constellation with a new breed of technologies at the synergistic interface among frontier physics of complex systems, gravitation and quantum mechanics.

 Facing an herculean challenge

 The increasingly demanding forecasting and prediction challenges pertaining the Earth system, especially the computation overstretch stemming from allying highly detailed spatiotemporal resolution to long-range prediction, along with massive amounts of data and complexity of interrelations to explore, call for the development of quantum computational techniques for enabling a swift but rigorous treatment of these problems.